FRodrigues42/frodrigues42.github.com/_pages/about.md

 - Python, Bash
 - Kubernetes, Istio, Traefik
 - Gradle, Maven
-- Domain Driven Design, REST API
+- Domain-Driven Design, REST API

 ## Experience

-5 years
+5 years of professional experience.

 ### Bold | Developer | Sep 2021 - Present

-- Business in a more programmatically and user friendly way of creation and redeemption of US ETF shares on primary financial market.
+- Helped to solve the problems of managing the creation and redemption of US ETF shares on the primary market in a more programmatically and user-friendly way.
-- Worked in a Springboot 2 backend using Java 8 and Oracle DB.
+- Worked in a Springboot 2 backend using Java 8 and Oracle DB and an Angular frontend with Typescript.
-- Frontend developed with Angular and Typescript.
-- Unit tests with junit and mockito.
+- Wrote unit tests with JUnit and Mockito.
 - Followed Scrum agile methodology.

 ### Branden | Lead Developer | Feb 2018 - Present